Papua's clever teachers keep schools going amid COVID-19 lockdown | DW | 13.10.2020

 Other than teaching, Anggi's responsibilities also included meeting with different people living in neighboring villages and islands.
 "Each month, I stayed in the village in Ambai island for 2-3 weeks and spent the rest of the time in the district capital in Serui," she explained.
 When the lockdown was imposed at the end of March, she and her colleagues were stuck for months in Serui without any possibility to return to their respective villages.

 To keep educational institutions functioning during the pandemic, the central government in Jakarta decided to promote distance learning using mobile internet connections.
-However, success was limited because about 54 percent of thousands of students had no access to the internet.
-"Many still use what we called a 'wooden cell phone' as their mobile device," she said referring to outdated series of cellphones that cannot access modern apps.
+However, success was limited because about 54% of the thousands of students had no access to the internet.
+"Many still use what we called a 'wooden cell phone' as their mobile device," she said, referring to outdated series of cell phones that cannot access modern apps.

 Almost a month went by without any educational activity.
 Around the end of April, a representative from RRI, the national radio broadcaster, approached them and discussed the possibility of holding classes on the radio.
 The young teachers thought it was a brilliant idea.

 Papua's generous people never cease to amaze Anggi and Radhiyan.
-For example, the captain of a boat they were taking to Serui offered to move them from normal economy-class seats to VIP seats after he got to know they were volunteers.
+For example, the captain of a boat they were taking to Serui offered to move them from normal economy-class seats to VIP seats after he found out they were volunteers.

 Radhiyan was also impressed by his students' enthusiasm to learn.
 "Children in Papua are different.
 They are not shy and are willing to engage in schoolwork.
 If I give them homework, they ask for more."